Dodge Nitro Insurance Rates

 Rates are averaged for all Dodge Nitro models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-- You may be able to save as much as $100 per year just by quoting online well ahead of the renewal date
+- You may be able to save around $100 per year just by quoting online well ahead of the renewal date

-- Policyholders who require increased levels of liability coverage will pay around $560 per year to increase from a minimum limit to higher 250/500 limits
+- Insureds who purchase increased liability limits will pay about $560 every year to go from 30/60 bodily injury limits to 250/500 limits

 Rate Tables and Charts